Artificial skin: Background

 The skin is the largest organ in the human body.
 Skin is made up of three layers, the epidermis, dermis and the fat layer, also called the hypodermis.
 The epidermis is the outer layer of skin that keeps vital fluids in and harmful bacteria out of the body.
 The dermis is the inner layer of skin that contains blood vessels, nerves, hair follicles, oil, and sweat glands.
-Severe damage to large areas of skin exposes the human organism to dehydration and infections that can result in death.

 Traditional ways of dealing with large losses of skin have been to use skin grafts from the patient (autografts) or from an unrelated donor or a cadaver.
 The former approach has the disadvantage that there may not be enough skin available, while the latter suffers from the possibility of rejection or infection.
-Until the late twentieth century, skin grafts were constructed from the patient's own skin.
+Until the late 20th century, skin grafts were constructed from the patient's own skin.
 This became a problem when skin had been damaged extensively, making it impossible to treat severely injured patients with autografts only.